hwillson/readme/README.md

 ## Brief

 - I write a lot of code.
-- I've been writing a lot of code for 20 years.
+- I've been writing a lot of code (professionally) for 20 years.
 - I'm currently focused on web and mobile.

 ## Not Brief